Call for Papers

 - Data Protection by Design and by Default

-- Real-world aspects and case studies of privacy management
+- Real-world aspects or case studies of privacy management

 - Privacy risk management and impact assessments (DPIA, FRIA, etc.)